 Philosophy of care

-We want everything we do to be driven by the needs, abilities and aspirations of the people we provide a service to; we recognise that this focus can slip and we will remain vigilant to ensure that the service, its policies and its activities, remain service user-led.
+We want everything we do to be driven the people we provide a service to; we recognise that this focus can slip and we will remain vigilant to ensure that the service, its policies and its activities, remain service user led.

-We want all the people we support to be safe and well and will provide an open and transparent service and listen to people’s concerns.
+We want everybody we support to be safe and well and will provide an open and transparent service and listen to people’s concerns

 Quality Assurance

-Healey Care Ltd recognises that internal audits are a way of improving standards, and therefore we will carry out regular audits based on a clear set of standards which are a reference point in deciding whether conditions are acceptable or not.
-Where possible, we will use other registered manager’s from our wider services to do these audits.
-We aim to support people who use our services to become involved in auditing and we will reflect this in our future Business Planning
+Healey Care Ltd recognises that internal audits are a way of improving standards, and regular and robust audit systems are the foundation of our good governance.
+The systems are based on a clear set of standards which are a reference point in deciding whether conditions are acceptable or not.
+We will at times, request the support of our other registered manager colleagues from our wider services to carry out these audits as an ‘independent’ oversight.

-Service user meetings are organised in order to encourage individual’s and their families and their representatives to make decisions on day to day matters such as choice of activities and refurnishing their home and general service development
+Service user led meetings take place regularly to encourage individual’s and their families or their representatives to make decisions on day-to-day matters, celebration planning, contributing to their home and general service development

 We work in partnership with other organisations to monitor and audit person centred service delivery.

-In order to ensure that service users and family members are involved in the planning, monitoring and reviewing of services, regular forums have been introduced in order to ascertain feedback on the service we provide, including suggestions for improvement and future development.
-We also hold an open drop-in session on the last Wednesday of each month where parent and representative can call in to see us and share their ideas and comments.
+To ensure that service users and family members are involved in the planning, monitoring and reviewing of services, regular forums are held to ascertain feedback on the service we provide, including suggestions for improvement and future development.
+We also hold an open drop-in session on the last Wednesday of each month where parent and representatives can call in to see us and share their ideas and comments.

 Registered Provider Service: